MetaGLM/glm-cookbook/README_en.md

 ## Recent Update 🔥

-+ 🔥 2024-03-02: The warehouse has been updated [C# SDK](https://github.com/zhipuai/zhipuai-sdk-csharp-v4), if you are a C# user, you can try the C# version here SDK
++ 🔥 2024-03-06: The organization where this Repos is
+   located [MetaGLM](https://github.com/MetaGLM) has updated the SDKs of 4 languages ​​(Python, Java, C#, Node.js).
+Comments and suggestions for the project are welcome Code improvements!
 + 🔥 2024-03-01: The warehouse has been updated [glms](asset/glms.md), some interesting GLMs (Zhipu Qingyan) are welcome to experience!
 GLM-4 API
    The maximum output length can be adjusted to `8192`, and it supports network tool calling, see you [here] (basic/glm_function_call.ipynb)
 + 🔥 2024-02-07: The warehouse has been updated with [InterpretationoDreams](demo/interpretationo_dreams), an experience project using GLM-4 to complete dream interpretation and role-playing!